 Though SEO is not rocket science, it takes a long time to master.
 Google makes about 200 updates to its algorithm in a year.
 So you will need an SEO expert to optimise your website.

-Here again, is where lots of business owners who choose to go the DIY route make mistakes.
+Here again, is where lots of business owners who go the DIY route make mistakes.
 They add content to their website without thinking of how it affects the speed of their site.

 Over time, their site slows down to a grinding halt.
-And Google has already made it clear that they penalise slow websites.
+And Google has already clarified that they penalise slow websites.

 So if that your DIY site is not yielding any ROI, it’s your fault.
 Do you see why I recommend using a professional?

-These are some of the things you need to take into consideration when building your website.
+These are some things you need to take into consideration when building your website.

-If you choose to hire a professional, discuss all these with her.
+If you hire a professional, discuss all these with her.
 Everyone must be on the same page, and there are no unpleasant surprises.

 As always, if you need help, get in touch.
 I’ll be glad to help.